ScarletStudy/DGS-PC/README.md

 For a full list of changed names/terms, see [ScriptChanges.md](https://github.com/ScarletStudy/DGS-PC/blob/main/ScriptChanges.md).

+## Download
+Get the latest version from [Releases](https://github.com/ScarletStudy/DGS-PC/releases).
+The filename is `dinput8.zip`.
+Unpack the files as directed in the next section.

 ## Installation
 * Right-click _The Great Ace Attorney Chronicles_ in your Steam Library > Manage > Browse local files
 * If you're using Admiral Curtiss' [dgs hackfix](https://github.com/AdmiralCurtiss/dgs_hackfix), rename that file from `dinput8.dll` to `hackfix.dll`